JNRowe/jnrowe.github.io/articles/tips/Making_a_nice_home.rst

 Documentation
 -------------

-The final subdirectory ``Makefile`` we're going to look at is actually called in a number of different directories to create HTML versions of reStructuredText_ files.
+The final subdirectory ``Makefile`` we’re going to look at is actually called in a number of different directories to create HTML versions of reStructuredText_ files.